wp-plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 3.1.2 =

+* bulk runs now only on media and post pages
+* settings page redesign
+* client site access test from our servers when activating the API key and warn if site not accessible
+* fix last image sometimes unprocessed by bulk
+* fix progress bar to advance when skipping images

 = 3.1.1 =

-* fix calculation of displayed images to be processed counters on bulk start
+* fix calculation of displayed counters of images to be processed on bulk start
-* restore option appeared wrongly sometimes  - thanks to Bogdan Günther @ http://medianotions.de
+* fix restore option that appeared wrongly sometimes  - thanks to Bogdan Günther @ http://medianotions.de

 = 3.1.0 =